lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-02-Horse-race/README.md

 ## Step 1 - Dumb horse race

 Let's model a horse race.
 The user can bet on (choose) a horse, the horses run the race (the computer randomly selects a winner), and the winner is printed out in the terminal with a message telling the user if he won.
 Let's start with the pseudo code.
 How are we going to model the horses?

-## Setp 2 - Let's add winnings

-What would you change if you wanted to add a balance and winnings for the race (let's say you win 50 if you place the correct bet and lost 10 if you lost)?
-Can I still play if I don't have enough in my balance?